ddewaele/GoogleMapsV2WithActionBarSherlock/part2.md

 }
 {% endhighlight %}

-### Re-usability

-A lot of the stuff we've discussed here are generic / re-usable	that you want to have at your disposal when dealing with maps.
-It's important to position them on the proper level in your code.
-Placing them on the `MapFragment` is an ideal way to promote re-use as

-- the methods are tightly coupled with the map
-- the methods are eligable for re-used
-- the MapFragment containing these methods can be easily embedded in another layout

 ### Polylines

 You can also draw polyLines onto the map.
 For that you need to create a `Polyline` and a `PolylineOptions`